Military history of Portugal: County of Portugal

 The county of Portugal is traditionally considered to be formed upon the reconquest of Porto by Vímara Peres in 868, who received the county as reward by Alfonso III of Asturias.
-The military history of this county, in its 381 years of existance, was marked by battles against both fellow Christian and Muslim forces.
+The military history of this county, in its 381 years of existence, was marked by battles against both fellow Christian and Muslim forces.

 In the context of the Reconquista, the County of Portugal expanded southward against Muslim forces, with considerable periods of conquest and loss.
 Some notable military conflicts within this period include the siege of Coimbra in 1064 (by the Portuguese), the capture of Santarém in 1111 (by the Almoravids) and the siege of Coimbra in 1117 (in which the Almoravids failed to capture Coimbra).
 In the Battle of Ourique (1139), then count Afonso Henriques won a victory against the Amoravid forces after which he would proclaim himself King of Portugal, with the support of his troops.

 As the county of Portugal slowly grew in power, it often fought against Christian forces.
 In the Battle of Aguioncha (966/967), Gonzalo Menéndez, count of Portugal, defeats Galician count Rodrigo Velázquez.
 Portugal's counts later started to style themselves as dukes, one of which became regent of the Kingdom of León between 999 and 1008 (Menendo González).
 In 1070, the Portuguese count Nuno Mendes wished the Portuguese title and the Battle of Pedroso was fought on 18 February 1071, the count being killed in combat led by Garcia II of Galicia.
 The later annexed the county and started to styled himself as "King of Portugal and Galicia" (Garcia Rex Portugallie et Galleciae).
 Garcia's brothers, Sancho II of Castille and Alfonso VI of Leon, united and annexed Garcia's Kingdom during that same year who agreed to split it among themselves, however the king of Castille was killed by a noble in that same year and Alfonso took Castille for himself and Garcia recovered his kingdom of Portugal and Galicia, but in 1073 the Alfonso VI gathered all power and started to style himself as Imperator totius Hispaniæ (Emperor of All Hispania) since 1077.
 When the Emperor died, the Crown was left for his daughter Urraca, while Teresa inherited the County of Portugal.
 In the Battle of São Mamede (1128), Afonso Henriques defeats his mother's forces, leading him to proclaim himself Prince of Portugal as its new ruler.
 In the Luso–Leonese War (1130–1137), Afonso Henriques and his cousin Alfonso VII of León and Castile would fight over territorial claims in Galicia, ending with the Treaty of Tuy in which, supposedly, Afonso Henriques recognized his cousin's authority in matters of land ownership.
-Conflict between the two parties would continue, namely in the Battle of Cerneja (1139) and with Henrique's proclaimation as King in the aftermath of the Battle of Ourique (vs. the Almoravids).
+Conflict between the two parties would continue, namely in the Battle of Cerneja (1139) and with Henrique's proclamation as King in the aftermath of the Battle of Ourique (vs. the Almoravids).